• Skip to primary navigation

 Tarte Tatin is a dessert that originated in France during the 1880s.
 It is basically an upside-down caramelized apple tart.

 For the little story, the legend says that this tart was created accidentally by the Tatin sisters in a restaurant located in Lamotte-Beuvron, in north-central France.
-The elder sister, Stephanie, prepared an apple tart and realized that she forgot to put the pastry before putting it in the oven.
+The elder sister, Stephanie, prepared an apple tart and realized that she had forgotten to put the pastry before putting it in the oven.

 As the apples started to caramelize in the oven, Stephanie quickly placed the pastry directly on top of the apples.
 The Tarte Tatin was born.